 To create a pay schedule, simply navigate to the dashboard and choose +Add Pay Schedule.

-When you choose +Add Pay Schedule you will be presented with a window to start building your schedule.
-The first thing you do on this page is name your schedule.
-The most common naming convention is to name a schedule by the frequency, so you will name a bi-weekly schedule "Bi-Weekly".
-You can also name it based on the people who are assigned to it, such as "Management", or "Floor Techs".
-The trick here is to keep it simple and to make sure that you can tell who should be in each schedule easily.
+The first step is to name your schedule.
+The most common naming convention is the pay frequency.
+The frequency determines how often your employees will be paid.
+So you could name a bi-weekly schedule "Bi-Weekly".
+You can also name it based on the type of employees who are assigned to it, such as "Management", or "Floor Techs".
+The trick here is to keep it simple and to make sure that you can easily tell who should be in each schedule.
 Once you have named your schedule, you will need to choose the frequency.
-The frequency determines how often your employees will be paid.

-Weekly: A weekly payroll schedule is for those that pay on the same day each week.
+A weekly payroll schedule is for companies that pay on the same day each week.
 This pay schedule will result in 52 paydays each year.
 For example, your check date is Friday each week.
-Here is an example: Your employees pay period (the time period in which they accrue hours or earn a salary) is Sunday to Saturday (will always be 7 days), and you pay them the next Friday (known as a one week hold back).
-We always recommend somewhere around a one week hold back for employers with hourly employees as it gives you time to collect, process, and run payroll for the hours without being rushed.
+Here is a typical schedule: The pay period (the time period in which employees or contractors accrue hours or earn a salary) is Sunday to Saturday (it will always be 7 days), and they are paid on the following Friday (known as a one week hold).
+We always recommend a 5-day hold for employers with hourly employees as it allows time to collect, process, and run payroll without being rushed.

 Here's how you set that schedule up in OnPay:

-Bi-Weekly: A bi-weekly payroll schedule is for those that pay on the same day every other week.
+A bi-weekly payroll schedule is for companies that pay on the same day every other week.
 This pay schedule will result in 26 paydays a year.
 For example, your check date is on Friday every other week.
-Here is an example: Your employees pay period (the time period in which they accrue hours or earn a salary) is Sunday to Saturday + the next Sunday to Saturday (it will always be 14 days) with the check date being the next Friday after the last week of the pay period.
+Here is a typical schedule: The pay period (the time period in which employees or contractors accrue hours or earn a salary) is Sunday to Saturday plus the next Sunday to Saturday (it will always be 14 days) with the check date being the following Friday after the last week of the pay period.

 Here's how you set that schedule up in OnPay:

-Semi-Monthly: A semi-monthly pay schedule is for those that want to pay on the same two days every month.
+A semi-monthly pay schedule is for companies that want to pay on the same two days every month.
 This pay schedule will result in 24 paydays per year.
-The most common semi-monthly pay schedule results in pay days on either the 1st and 15th of a month or paydays on the 10th or 25th of a month.
-In either scenario, the work days in a month must be split up as evenly as possible.
-OnPay will handle that split for you as long as you tell us the period start and end date of the next two pay periods you will experience, and the check dates you want to be associated with those periods.
-Here is an example of pay days on the 1st and 15th:
+The most common semi-monthly pay schedule results in pay days on either the 1st and 15th of a month or paydays on the 5th or 20th of a month.
+OnPay simply needs an example of the next two pay periods to produce the schedule.
+Here is an example of pay days on the 5th and 20th:

-Monthly: A monthly pay schedule means you pay on the same day every month.
+A monthly pay schedule allows a company to pay on the same day every month.
 This pay schedule will result in 12 paydays per year.
-For instance, you have a pay period that starts on the 1st of the month and ends on the last day of the month, with a check date of the 5th of the next month.
-Many companies that have mainly salary employees making larger amounts, or companies where the owner is the only employee choose to use a monthly schedule.
+For instance, a company has a pay period that starts on the 1st of the month and ends on the last day of the month, with a check date of the 5th of the following month.
+Many companies that have mainly salary employees making larger amounts, or companies where the owner is the only employee, choose to use a monthly schedule.
 It is simply not practical for most regular employees to be paid only once a month.
 Here is an example of a monthly pay schedule:

 Here is how to set it up in OnPay:

-Those are the 4 pay schedules you can create in OnPay.
-Remember, these are as customizable as you want them to be!
-If you are a brand new business we would highly recommend you use one of our schedule examples here as these are tried and true and work for the majority of businesses we service.
-Of course, we understand that these things can be complicated so please feel free to contact us if you need any help setting up your schedule!
+If you are a brand new business, we highly recommend the use of one of the schedule examples listed above.
+Of course, please feel free to contact us if you need any help setting up your schedule!

 Make a mistake?
 No worries!
 You can edit any pay schedule you have already added.
-Click here to learn how to edit a pay schedule.
-However, if you created more schedules than you need, or if you no longer need one of your pay schedules then you can request that this is removed by sending an email to email@example.com.
+Click here to learn how to edit an existing pay schedule.
+However, if you created more schedules than you need, or if you no longer need one of your pay schedules, then you can request removal of that schedule by sending and email to email@example.com.